qiskit-community/spank-plugins/plugins/spank_qrmi/README.md

 If the above build step is successful, a Linux shared library named `libspank_qrmi.so` will be created under the `target/release/` directory.

-SPANK plugin are loaded in up to five separate contexts during a Slurm job as described in [this page](https://slurm.schedmd.com/spank.html#SECTION_SPANK-PLUGINS).
-Copy this library to `/usr/lib64/slurm` directory on the nodes load this plugin.

 In addition, add the following 1 line to the /etc/slurm/plugstack.conf on the nodes where this plugin is installed.

 Note that administrator needs to create qrmi_config.json file and specify the path as plugin argument like below.